rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 Responses can optionally be sent (depending on whether or not the message includes response destination information) but are not required.
-Messages sent to a destination are delivered to the destination's registered message listeners in seperate worker threads.
-This frees the sending thread to continue processing.
+Messages sent to a destination are delivered to the destination's registered message listeners in separate worker threads.
+This frees the sending thread to continue processing without delay.
 There are two kinds of asynchronous messaging:
 	- Parallel messaging: In this form of messaging, one worker thread is created for each message for each message listener.
 Thus, messages are delivered to the message listeners in parallel.